juju/docs/src/en/charms-storage.md

 ### Adding and detaching storage

 Assuming the storage provider supports it, storage can be created and attached to a unit using `juju add-storage`.
 Juju will ensure the storage is allowed to attach to the unit's machine.
-In the above example, the EBS volume was created in the same availability zone as the instance (a requirement).

 !!!
 Note:
     Currently, it is not possible to add storage to the model without also